MicrosoftDocs/dynamics-365-fraud-protection/content/user-roles-access.md

 ## Roles

+- **Product admin** – This top-level administrative account has full access to your Fraud Protection instance and all the environments in the hierarchy.
 - **AllAreas_Admin** – This high-level administrative account has full access to Fraud Protection.
 - **AllAreasEditor** – A user in this role is a power user who can view all areas and has permissions to use key Fraud Protection tools.
 - **AllAreasViewer** – A user in this role can view all areas of Fraud Protection and learn from the data, but can't do uploads or change settings.